connor-sec/RFID_Rodeo/README.md

 ### 🙏 0xFFFF — the original creator

 The heart of this reference began with the extraordinary work of 0xFFFF on the now-deprecated site http://cardinfo.barkweb.com.au.
 That site was a genuine labor of love — painstakingly documenting card formats, bit layouts, field positions, and parity schemes that countless researchers, locksmiths, and hobbyists have relied on for years.
+It was the kind of resource that quietly makes an entire community better.

 This local, offline page would not be possible without 0xFFFF.
 Many format tables and layouts here trace back to that foundational effort.
-Thank you, 0xFFFF, for the countless hours, the attention to detail, and the generosity of sharing it all freely — all credit for the groundwork belongs to you. 🫡
+Thank you, 0xFFFF, for the countless hours, the attention to detail, and the generosity of sharing it all freely.
+This is simply a humble attempt to keep that work alive and accessible now that the original site is gone — all credit for the groundwork belongs to you. 🫡

 ### ⚡ Iceman

 A major shout-out to Iceman.
-Without his tireless work, research, and stewardship of the Proxmark / RFID Research Group ecosystem, RFID hacking simply would not be where it is today.
+Without his tireless work, research, and stewardship of the Proxmark3 / RFID Research Group ecosystem, RFID hacking simply would not be where it is today.
 The tools, the firmware, the documentation, the relentless reverse-engineering — the entire field owes him an enormous debt.
+Legend. ⚡

-This project leans on that work directly: every format marked **Verified** has its field positions and parity transcribed and checked against the RFID Research Group (Iceman fork) Proxmark client, [`client/src/wiegand_formats.c`](https://github.com/RfidResearchGroup/proxmark3/blob/master/client/src/wiegand_formats.c).
+This project leans on that work directly: every format marked **Verified** has its field positions and parity transcribed and checked against the RFID Research Group (Iceman fork) Proxmark client, [`client/src/wiegand_formats.c`](https://github.com/RfidResearchGroup/proxmark3/blob/master/client/src/wiegand_formats.c) — which itself credits community references including cardinfo.barkweb.com.au and proxclone.com.

 ### 🎤 Langston Clements & Dan Goga